 You’ll feel a unique and intriguing charm when your flight to Peshawar lands.
-This is due in no small part to the city’s rich heritage as a trading port and its exotic location in Pakistan’s Khyber Pakhtunkhwa (formerly known as the Northwest Frontier Province) at the foot of the Khyber Pass.
+This is due in no small part to the city’s rich heritage as a trading port, and its exotic location in Pakistan’s Khyber Pakhtunkhwa (formerly known as the North-West Frontier Province) at the foot of the Khyber Pass.
 For anyone interested in the region’s history, there are few destinations quite as fascinating as this frontier town.

 But when you need a break from the frenetic pace of life, it’s easy enough to escape into the outdoors.
-Hiking in the surrounding mountains is a popular pastime and most hotels will be able to organize a guided tour to take you out of the city.
+Hiking in the surrounding mountains is a popular pastime and most hotels will be able to organise a guided tour to take you out of the city.